ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 ### WAGMI

-The [WAGMI](https://subnets-test.avax.network/wagmi) ("We're All Going to Make It") Subnet Demo is a high throughput testbed for EVM (Ethereum Virtual Machine) optimizations.
+The [WAGMI](https://subnets-test.avax.network/wagmi) ("We're All Going to Make It") Subnet Demo is a high throughput testbed for EVM optimizations.
 It is parameterized to run at a factor more capacity than Fuji/Mainnet C-Chain and will be used to experiment with release candidates before they make it into an official coreth release.

 #### Network Parameters